9ae/bellave/Sun and Moon.md

 # Characters
-Elanor (Taeyang) Moon
+## Elanor (Taeyang) Moon
+soft spoken
+apologizes alot
+cries throughout first scene
+She had high expectations of her relationship, and was consistently let down with reality.
+Sits with her ankles crossed

-Diane Sun
+## Diane Sun
+Ice queen, says everything with a straight face
+Is carefree
+Jaded but still hopefully idealistic
+Sits with her knees crossed.
+She's in mourning dress, because she's not allowed to go to the funeral.

-Kenji Ishida
+## Kenji Ishida
+## Kai
-Kai - gender neutral assisant of detective.
+gender neutral assisant of detective.
 Likes paninis from Press

 We think it's Elanor the whole time, but turns out they both conspired together.
 Diane brought Ken to the street where Elanor drove the car.